EmirSoza/portfolio_old/README.md

 # very_old_portfolio
 This repo is from 2017-2018, was going to be a showcase.
-Then something happened bad :)
 I will keep it as a memory
 Its a good design btw.